Assessing fault-tolerant quantum advantage for $k$-SAT with structure: Introduction

 \section{Introduction}

 Quantum computing holds the promise of revolutionizing numerous fields by solving computational problems faster than classical computers.
 Optimization problems---which have a special status as they arise almost everywhere in practice---are also commonly identified as candidates to benefit from quantum computing~\cite{abbas2023quantum}.
-But how does one show that such a quantum speedup over classical algorithms exists?